-At the same time, however, other studies have suggested that considerably greater amounts (50-65%) of the drug are excreted unchanged in the urine.
+At the same time, however, other studies have suggested that considerably more significant amounts (50-65%) of the drug are excreted unchanged in the urine.

 While several inactive oxidized metabolites of Benzidine are excreted in the urine, the metabolite of Benzamine N-oxide can remain in the plasma and demonstrate a half-life that is longer than the original compound of Benzydamine.

 Tell your doctor if you have kidney problems or any allergies.
-This medicine should be used only if clearly needed during pregnancy.
+This medicine should be used only if needed during pregnancy.
 Discuss the risks and benefits with your doctor.
-Because this medication may appear in breast milk, consult your doctor before breast-feeding.
+Because this medication may appear in breast milk, consult your doctor before breastfeeding.

-The toxicity and long-term health effects of the recreational use of Benzydamine do not appear to have been studied in any scientific context and the exact toxic dose is unknown.
-This is because Benzidine is a research chemist with very little human use history.
+The toxicity and long-term health effects of the recreational use of Benzydamine do not appear to have been studied in any scientific context, and the exact toxic dose is unknown.
+Benzidine is a research chemist with minimal human use history.

-Anecdotal evidence from people within the community of psychonauts who have tried Benzydamine suggests that there are no negative health effects attributed to simply testing the drug on its own in low to moderate doses and using it sparingly (but nothing can be fully guaranteed). ).
+Anecdotal evidence from people within the community of psychonauts who have tried Benzydamine suggests that there are no adverse health effects attributed to simply testing the drug in low to moderate doses and using it sparingly (but nothing can be fully guaranteed). ).